caraya/personal-blog/content/blog/using-third-party-libraries-in-go.md

 {% endraw %}

 The generator code consolidates all the prior iterations and will produce well-formed, valid HTML documents.

+I've packaged the program and its associated files in a Github repository [https://github.com/caraya/markdown-converter](https://github.com/caraya/markdown-converter) so you can see it in action.

 ```go
 package main